-The reflective memory functionality is implemented in the Dolphin PCI Express IX switches.
+The reflective memory functionality is implemented in the Dolphin PCI Express IXS600 switches.
 Switches can be cascaded if you need to build larger systems.
 You can build a 2 node system without the switch and use the regular data unicast (data only written to single remote memory location, no local updates).
-All hosts needs to install a Dolphin Express IX adapter card.
+All hosts needs to install a Dolphin Express IXH610 / IXH620 or PXH810 adapter cards.
 All nodes can write to the replicated memory simultaneously.

 Benefits provided by PCI Express multicast

 The PCI Express based reflective memory solutions provides significant benefits over alternative solutions:

 - Data in main memory – the PCI Express reflective memory solutions utilize main memory to store data.
 This has several significant benefits:

 - Reading data in main memory is significantly faster than solutions storing data in specialized PCIe device memory located in the computer IO system.